 3. Pray-Reading God’s Word

-“Pray-reading” the Word is a term used by Mike Bickle that refers to praying God’s Word over ourselves.
+“Pray-reading” the Word refers to praying God’s Word over ourselves.
 This type of Bible reading is for quality not quantity, with the goal to connect with God relationally versus gaining head knowledge.

 How to Pray-Read the Word

 First choose a verse.
-For example, using Philippians 4:13:
+For example, using Isaiah 26:3:

 You can do this as you read through the entire Bible or a specific book; I suggest starting with the New Testament or Psalms.
 To pray-read in this way, read slowly without pressuring yourself to accomplish a certain amount of reading.
 Pause on a verse you sense the Lord highlighting or that stirs your heart.